kanthanp/Hello_IMXRT1050-EVKB/README.md

    - Press the 'Open Serial' button and select the board's serial port with 115200 baud rate.
  - Observe the terminal output.

- ## Using Drag-and-drop programming and terminal
+ ### Using Drag-and-drop programming or external programmer and terminal

  - Connect the board's DAPLink USB to the PC (provides also power).
- - Program the image (.hex) using Drag-and-drop programming and wait until the image is programmed and starts running.
+ - Program the image (.hex) using Drag-and-drop programming or use external programmer.
  - Open terminal on the PC and connect to the board's serial port with 115200 baud rate.
  - Observe the terminal output.

+## Debug the application

+### Using Visual Studio Code with extensions

+Open the 'CMSIS' view from the side bar and press the 'Debug' button.